Irritable Bowel Syndrome

 What is IBS – the Rome III Criteria?

-What all people with IBS have in common – whether theirs is characterised by constipation, diarrhoea or an alternation between the two – is that their symptoms match the Rome III criteria for IBS.
 This medical checklist used by doctors to detect irritable bowel syndrome states that the condition is a ‘recurrent abdominal pain or discomfort and a marked change in bowel habit for at least six months, with symptoms experienced on at least three days of at least three months’.

 In addition to this, patients need to identify with at least two of these three statements in order to be considered an IBS sufferer: